majda107/razorfields/README.md

 # RazorFields
-A universal solution for editable page templates in ASP.NET.
+*A universal solution for editable page templates in ASP.NET.*
----

 While RazorFields are under active development, the project is **fully functional** in it's present state (and being used in several apps of mine).
 Keep in mind that occassional issues may popup.